tevador/RandomX/doc/isa-ops.md

 Memory operands are loaded as 8-byte values from the address indicated by `src`.
 The 8 byte value is interpreted as two 32-bit signed integers and implicitly converted to floating point format.
 The lower and upper memory operands are marked as `[src][0]` and `[src][1]`.

+Memory operands for group E registers are loaded as described above, then their sign bit is cleared and their exponent value is set to `0x30F` (corresponds to 2<sup>-240</sup>).

 |frequency|instruction|dst|src|operation|
 |-|-|-|-|-|
 |8/256|FSWAP_R|F+E|-|`(dst0, dst1) = (dst1, dst0)`|